sprdgx/SagemLData/README.md

 ## 🤝 Contributing

-Contributions to ValidiElData are welcome!
+Contributions to SagemLData are welcome!
 If you encounter bugs, have feature requests, or wish to contribute enhancements, please open an issue or submit a pull request on the [GitHub repository ](https://github.com/sprdgx/SagemLData).

 ## 📄 License

-ValidiElData is licensed under the MIT License.
+SagemLData is licensed under the MIT License.

-Thank you for choosing ValidiElData for your data validation needs!
+Thank you for choosing SagemLData for your data validation needs!
 If you have any questions or need assistance, feel free to reach out.
 Happy validating! 🚀